brycegit/brycegit.github.io/src/pages/refactoring-patterns/index.md

 When refactoring code, it’s helpful to use existing refactoring patterns.
 This will make the new design easier to understand for others, and easier to implement yourself.

-(Side note: having good test coverage is also a _CRUCIAL_ part of refactoring, but it outside the scope of this post.)
+(Side note: having good test coverage is also a _CRUCIAL_ part of refactoring, but is outside the scope of this post.)

 In this post I’ll outline my top 6 favorite refactoring patterns, and give examples of when they are useful and how to use them.
-Many of these are inspired by Martin Fowlers “Refactoring” book, which I highly recommend if you are looking to better understand common refactoring patterns.
+Many of these are inspired by Martin Fowler's “Refactoring” book, which I highly recommend if you are looking to better understand common refactoring patterns.

 While the examples are in JavaScript, each pattern should be applicable to any programming language.